BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 device.close()
 ```
+A detailed version notebook of this script can be seen at [LightsBIT_steps.ipynb](detailed/LightsBIT_steps.ipynb)

 ButtonBIT script launches a continuous the acquisition of BITalino button state.
 Depending on whther you press or not the button, LED light will turn ON and OFF accordingly.
 [ButtonBIT.py](ButtonBIT.py):